aditosoftware/vscode-liquibase/README.md

 The recently loaded contexts are saved per database connection.
 That means, if you have three connections, then you have three sections of the contexts.

-You can see the file where the recently loaded contexts are stored by executing the command `Liquibase: Cache: Opens the file with the recently loaded elements`.
+You can see the file where the recently loaded contexts are stored by executing the command `Liquibase: Cache: Open the file with the recently loaded elements`.

-These elements can be deleted via the `Liquibase: Cache: Removes any values from the recently loaded elements` command.
+These elements can be deleted via the `Liquibase: Cache: Remove any values from the recently loaded elements` command.

 ## Converting changelogs from one liquibase format to another format